willymcallister/willymcallister.github.io/_articles/conventional-vs-electron-current.md

 comments: true
 ---

 One of the most confusing ideas for beginning electrical engineers is *conventional current*.
 This topic gets the greatest number of questions and it causes the most frustration when starting to learn about circuits.
-To new students this idea seems to be either a cruel practical joke or some kind of colossal mistake caused by engineering laziness.
+To new students this idea might seem like a practical joke or some kind of colossal mistake caused by engineering laziness.
 It's not.

 ![Current flow]({{ site.baseurl }}{% link i/conventional_current1.svg %}){: .centered :}